YesSeri/multi-rock-paper-scissor/README.md

 [Try it out!](https://rock-paper-scissor-multiplayer.herokuapp.com/)

-Here's a blank template to get started:
 I wanted to learn more about websockets.
-This project was a way for me to do that, and learn more in preparation for a bigger project I want to do, where it is the game Chess instead, but with a personal twist.
+This project was a way for me to do that, and learn more!

 ### Built With